Living in a lighthouse

 For this, they pay $75 apiece for their two-week working vacation.

 Tawas Point State Park modeled its volunteer-keeper program on the one in Leelanau State Park on Michigan's west coast, home of Grand Traverse Light.

 That program was modeled on the one developed by the Sable Points Lighthouse Keepers Association, a friends society that cares for Big Sable and Little Sable Point and the Ludington North Breakwater Light in Ludington, Mich.

 "If people are paying $220, they might think they're on vacation, and they are, but it's a working vacation,'' says association director Craig Renny.

-Larry was stationed at the top of the 112-foot tower, which visitors can climb for $2.
+Larry was stationed at the top of the 112-foot tower, which visitors can climb.
 We chatted about the oddity of a lighthouse on a lake — "I've caught myself saying to visitors, 'Look out at the ocean,' '' he admitted — and the long hours.

 The first week, the couple got half a day off and visited nearby Sleeping Bear Dunes National Lakeshore.
 The second week, they got a whole day off and went to Mackinac Island.
 Gorsh said he loves the job.